 Want to mix it up?
 Here are some ideas for you:

 - Add cooked + crumbled BACON.

 - Add chicken for a (balanced) healthy coleslaw keto chicken salad.

 - Switch up the dressing.
-If traditional coleslaw dressing (slightly sweet and creamy) isn’t what you’re craving, get creative with something like homemade ranch dressing.
+If traditional coleslaw dressing (slightly sweet and creamy) isn’t what you’re craving, get creative with something like keto ranch dressing.

 - Don’t like mayo?
-Swap with low carb greek yogurt (like in my greek yogurt chicken salad).
+Swap with keto greek yogurt (like in my greek yogurt chicken salad).
 It will add more carbs and protein to the dish while removing a bit of the fat.